 Equine influenza is highly contagious and the virus spreads rapidly through groups of horses in aerosolized droplets dispersed by coughing.
 The severity of clinical signs depends on the degree of existing immunity, among other factors.
 Horses that are partially immune can become subclinically infected and shed virus.
 Immunity to the same (homologous) strain of virus following natural infection persists for approximately one year.
 Immunity following vaccination with inactivated influenza vaccines can be short-lived, allowing recently vaccinated horses to become infected and shed virus, thereby contributing to maintenance and spread of infection within the equine population.
 For these reasons, only vaccines of proven efficacy should be selected for use.

 Although influenza is endemic in many countries and circulates continuously in the equine population, explosive outbreaks occur at intervals of several years when the immunity of the equine population wanes, and sufficient antigenic drift in the virus has occurred, allowing the virus to evade vaccinal immunity.
-Antigenic drift, by generating antigenically heterologous viruses, reduces the degree and duration of protection conferred by previous infection or vaccination.
-Although antigenic drift of equine influenza virus is slower than that of human influenza virus, it is still recommended that equine vaccines contain killed viral antigens from isolates obtained within the most recent 5 years The 2010 OIE Expert Surveillance Panel on equine influenza vaccine composition had a number of findings and recommendations:
+Antigenic drift, by generating antigenically heterologous viruses, reduces the degree and duration of protection conferred by previous infection or vaccination using vaccines that confer protection primarily by generating protective concentrations of neutralizing antibodies targeting the surface glycoproteins of influenza.
+Although antigenic drift of equine influenza virus is slower than that of human influenza virus, it is still recommended that equine vaccines contain killed viral antigens from clinically relevant isolates obtained within recent years.
+The 2010 and 2014 OIE Expert Surveillance Panels on equine influenza vaccine composition had a number of findings and recommendations:

-· All equine influenza virus isolates in the previous two years (2008-09) were of the American lineage (Florida sublineage), and comprised two clades: Clade 1 was identified in North America, and parts of Europe; and Clade 2 was identified in Europe and parts of Asia.
+- All equine influenza virus isolates between 2008 and 2014 were H3N8 viruses of the Florida sub-lineage, and comprised two sub-lineages, clades 1 and 2.
+The viruses identified in the USA in 2014 were characterized as clade 1 viruses, whereas those detected in France, Germany, Ireland, Sweden and the UK were clade 2 viruses.
 Global surveillance is likely insufficient to assure that these geographic restrictions are absolute but it seems likely that the equine influenza viruses circulating in North America are all from Clade 1: i.e. A/South Africa/2003-like or A/Ohio/2003-like.

-· The OIE panel recommended that vaccines contain examples of both Clade 1 (e.g. A/South Africa/2003-like or A/Ohio/2003-like) and Clade 2 (A/Richmond/1/2007) viruses particularly for horses traveling internationally.
-At the moment there are no vaccines on the market in North America that meet this exact description.
+- The OIE panel recommended that vaccines contain examples of both Clade 1 (e.g. A/South Africa/2003-like or A/Ohio/2003-like) and Clade 2 (A/Richmond/2007) viruses particularly for horses traveling internationally.

-· The absence of any isolation of Eurasian lineage influenza virus means these viruses no longer need to be included in vaccines.
+- The absence of any isolation of Eurasian lineage influenza virus or the A/equine 1 virus for many years means that these viruses no longer need to be included in vaccines.

 There are three types of equine influenza virus vaccine currently marketed:

 Each of these has been shown to be efficacious in providing protection against clinical disease and viral shedding when used appropriately.
-These vaccines frequently include multiple strains of equine influenza virus A2 representing the major circulating strains.
-Some of these vaccines also contain the A1 strain (now thought to be extinct), because this was part of their original formulation; this strain will likely be phased out of all equine vaccines in time.
+These vaccines frequently include multiple strains of equine influenza virus A2 representing the major circulating strains; however, none contain strains isolated during the last 5 years.
 The majority of these vaccines require two-dose priming regimens, although a three-dose priming regimen is recommended here as described below; a 3-dose regimen is required for at least one of the most effective inactivated vaccines.
 These vaccines are well suited to pre-foaling boosters designed to increase colostral antibody levels against influenza virus.

 Modified-live (MLV) cold-adapted equine influenza /A2 vaccine